liuxin21/liuxin21.github.io/_posts/PDE/2017-08-23-Parabolic PDE.md

 initial property distribution $\phi$ simply decays with
 at the exponential rate.
 Thus, the rate of decay depends on  of the wave number k.
 The initial property distribution does not propagate in space.

+Consequently, pure diffusion causes the **initial property distribution** to **decay and change shape**, but the property distribution does **not propagate in space**.

+## characteristics
+In two-dimensional space, which is the case considered here (i.e., space x and time t), characteristics are paths (curved, in general) in the solution domain D(x, t) along which physical information propagates.

+The characteristic paths for the unsteadyone-dimensionadliffusion equation are the lines of constant time.